thinkswan/jquery-twitter-autolink/README.md

     <p class="tweet">Check out this cool new stock video site: dissolve.com. #video #4k /cc @dissolve</p>

-Using the plugin on this element:
+Use the plugin on this element:

     $(".tweet").twitter_autolink();